ValdemarGr/gql/docs/schema/resolvers.md

 The `Ior` datatype's left side must be `String` and acts as an optional error that will be present in the query result. gql can return an error and a result for the same path, given that `Ior` has both left and right side defined.

-Errors are embedded into resolvers via `EmbedError/rethrow`.
+Errors are embedded into resolvers via `rethrow`.
 The extension method `rethrow` is present on any resolver of type `∀F, I, O. Resolver[F, I, Ior[String, O]]`:
 ```scala mdoc:nest
 val r = Resolver.lift[IO, Int](i => Ior.Both("I will be in the errors :)", i))